Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Mei 2025 20.37.01 UTC
+- WIB: Rabu, 14 Mei 2025 21.31.00 UTC
-- WITA: Rabu, 14 Mei 2025 21.37.01 UTC
+- WITA: Rabu, 14 Mei 2025 22.31.00 UTC
-- WIT: Rabu, 14 Mei 2025 22.37.01 UTC
+- WIT: Rabu, 14 Mei 2025 23.31.00 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature